Best Noise-Canceling Headphones for WFH 2026: 11 Picks

 Are noise-canceling headphones worth it for working from home?

 Without question.
-In our testing, every participant reported improved focus and reduced fatigue when using ANC headphones versus open-back headphones or no headphones at all.
+Across the reviews we analyzed, every participant reported improved focus and reduced fatigue when using ANC headphones versus open-back headphones or no headphones at all.
 The ability to block out unpredictable home noise — dogs, neighbors, deliveries, appliances — removes a constant low-level cognitive drain that compounds over a full workday.

 Do noise-canceling headphones work for blocking voices?